 Cost: Bulbs can run you about $4 each.

 If your property doesn’t receive a lot of sun, opt to grow foamflowers.
 These shade-loving, perennial plants work great as a ground cover and are resistant to deer and rabbits.
-Named after the Greek word for “tiara,” these star-shaped flowers are showy and the overall plant spreads quickly via runners.
+Named after the Greek word for “tiara,” these night plants sport showy, star-shaped flowers, and the overall plant spreads quickly via runners.

 USDA Hardiness Zones: 4 to 9

-Examples of foamflower varieties: Brandywine, Oakleaf, Sugar and Spice
+Examples of foamflower: Brandywine, Oakleaf, Sugar and Spice

-Care: Low-maintenance; keep soil moist and deadhead spent blooms.
+Care: Low maintenance; keep the soil moist and deadhead spent blooms.
 Diseases and pests are not a problem for this plant.

 Blooms: Pink or white blooms in early spring through summer